 Once or twice a week, surprise your child with a sweet ending to his or her lunch.
 This can be as simple as a handful of chocolate kisses or a pudding cup.
 If you’re a baker, bake up a batch of cookies one weekend that you can freeze and dole out over the course of several weeks.

 I also like my kids to drink milk for lunch, so I make a tray of mini milk ice cubes and each morning I pop one in their milk cup.
 Its just a little extra insurance that the milk stays cold, in addition to the ice pack.
-I have mini ice cube trays like these –you really only need one, so maybe you can go split up this set with friends to make them super cheap.
 I also like these milk cups because they seal tightly but the kids can open them, they are easy to clean, and the mini ice cubes fit perfectly into them.

 Another challenge with creating a healthy and yummy lunch is carving out time to make one.
 Kuzemchak has some helpful tips:

 Do as much as you can the night before.
 Mornings are crazy enough.

 Involve your kids if possible.
 For instance, make a little chart on selections you both agree on and have items kids can grab and pack

 Prep some items on the weekends.
 For example, freeze sandwiches for the week then pop them in the lunchbox the night before when you’re packing.
 By lunch, they’ll be defrosted.
 Wash and cut vegetables.

 Get gear that makes it easy.
 I’m a huge fan of the Easy Lunchboxes and Ziplock dividing lunchbox containers because you can fit everything in the compartments but there’s only one container and one lid.
 Reusable containers are not only good for the planet but think of the money you’ll save on baggies and foil.
 Plus no more flat sandwiches from apples smooshing them.